+Common sense is your best guide when deciding whether your child needs to stay at home.
 As a general rule, if your child complains of minor ailments (slight sore throat, slight cold or cough, minor aches and pains, slight headache) they should come to school.
 If their condition worsens during the day, the school will contact you.

 If your child has a slight ear or tooth ache they should come to school.
 If pain persists they should see a doctor or dentist.

 Do not send a child to school with an unexplained rash until you have consulted a doctor.

 Sickness and Diarrhoea

 Your child should not come to school if they have sickness or diarrhea.
 Once they have been clear for 48 hours, they should return to school.

 As we enter the colder months when coughs and colds usually emerge, we wanted to clarify the school's approach to COVID-19.

 In line with NHS guidance, we recommend that children stay home from school if they have a high temperature or feel too unwell to carry out their normal routine.
 Once they are better, they should return to school.
 If your child has mild symptoms such as a runny nose, sore throat or mild cough, and they feel well enough, they can come to school.